 Every online search starts with a keyword.
-A keyword might be a single word or bunch of words together.
-3.5 billion Google searches are made every day as per Internet Live Stats.
-These statistics in themselves tell why keyword research is done in Search Engine Optimization (SEO).
+A keyword can be one word or a bunch of words together.
+3.5 billion Google searches are made daily as per Internet Live Stats.
+These statistics in themselves tell why you should do keyword research in Search Engine Optimization (SEO).

 What is Keyword Research?

-Keyword research is the process of finding the list of words or search terms for which you want your website to rank.
-This includes a list of all the search terms, industry-specific or related to your products, searched by the searchers on different search engines.
+Keyword research is the process of finding the list of words or search terms for that you would like your website to rank.
+This includes an inventory of all the search terms, industry-specific or associated with your products, searched by the searchers on various search engines.

 Types of Keywords

-Keywords, also called search queries, can be broad keywords or specific keywords.
-Here you can see different types of keywords that are searched by searchers in search engines:
+Keywords, also called search queries, can be broader or specific keywords.
+Here you’ll be able to see different types of keywords that are searched by searchers in search engines:

 - Broad keywords: Keywords that are head terms to cover a wide range of possible keyword searches.
 It’s also called loose matching keywords and sometimes called short keywords.
 Some examples can be like ‘Watches’ or ‘Shoes’.